Physics

 MW 11:35am-12:50pm

-PHYS 6300b, Relativistic Field Theory II Staff
+PHYS 6300b, Relativistic Field Theory II David Poland

 An introduction to non-Abelian gauge field theories, spontaneous symmetry breakdown, and unified theories of weak and electromagnetic interactions.
 Renormalization group methods, quantum chromodynamics, and nonperturbative approaches to quantum field theory.